-5.4 R OOF ALTERATIONS 5.4.1 Large 'box' dormer windows occupying the full width or height of the roof slope will not normally be acceptable.
+5.4 F ROOF ALTERATIONS 5.4.1 Large 'box' dormer windows occupying the full width and height of the roof slope will not normally be acceptable.
 5.4.2 Dormer windows should normally face the street or the property's own private garden so that any overlooking of adjoining gardens is indirect.
 Dormer windows should normally be avoided on side elevations facing neighbouring gardens or windows.
 5.4.3 Roof terraces and balconies that would lead to a substantial increase in overlooking of other residential properties should be avoided.
 5.4.4 Roof conversions and additions will only be acceptable where high quality design is employed, where additions are in scale with the existing roof, and where the addition does not spoil the existing roof form.
-5.4.5 On street-facing roof slopes and on side and rear roof slopes that are visible from the street, rooflights and small dormer windows may be acceptable, but large 'box' dormers and hip-to-gable conversions will generally not be acceptable.
-The design should follow design guidelines set out in the table 1 provided within the design guidance.
-On rear roof slopes that are not visible from the street, 'box' dormers may be acceptable where they meet the guidelines in table 1 of this Guide and do not cause unacceptable overlooking, overshadowing or overbearing impact.
-See Table 1 in page 42.
+5.4.5 The design of dormers should follow the guidelines set out in the table 1 .
+See Table 1 in page 40.
 5.4.6 Where the house forms part of the semi-detached pair or the house is at the end of a terrace, it is not normally acceptable to change the overall form of a roof, for example from a hipped to a gabled roof.
 In some circumstances, such changes may be acceptable where they restore the symmetry of the pair or the terrace.
 5.4.7 Solar panels are encouraged in principle.
 Where they are visible from the street, solar panels mounted at an angle on supporting frames on flat roofs should generally not be visible above the height of any surrounding parapet walls.
 5.5 A DDITIONAL STOREYS 5.5.1 Where an additional storey is proposed, the dwelling as a whole will be expected to meet the nationally described space standard and council's other planning policies for new-build dwellings.
 5.5.2 Where an additional storey is proposed, design features that would result in excessive overlooking, overshadowing or noise disturbance should be avoided.
 5.5.3 The roof of the new storey should complement the roof form of the surrounding houses.
 5.5.4 Additional storeys will not be acceptable where the unity of a series of dwellings or buildings forms an important characteristic of the street, for example within a terrace or sequence of semi-detached homes.